grain-lang/grain/stdlib/int64.md

 ctz : Int64 -> Int64
 ```

-Counts the number of trailing zeros in value.
+Counts the number of trailing zero bits in the value.

 Parameters: